-The Compensation Committee is currently comprised of Mr. Meyercord (Chair), and Mr. Day.
-Mr. Hugo-Martinez also served on the Compensation Committee until August 19, 2012.
+The Compensation Committee is currently comprised of Mr. Meyercord (Chair) and Mr. Day.
 Each such person is an independent director.
-None of Mr. Day, Mr. Hugo-Martinez nor Mr. Meyercord had any related-party transaction with Microchip during fiscal 2013 other than compensation for service as a director.
-In addition, none of such directors has a relationship that would constitute a compensation committee interlock under applicable SEC rules.
-During fiscal 2013, no Microchip executive officer served on the compensation committee (or equivalent) or the board of directors of another entity whose executive officer(s) served either on Microchip's Compensation Committee or Board of Directors.
+Neither Mr. Day nor Mr. Meyercord had any related-party transaction with Microchip during fiscal 2015 other than compensation for service as a director.
+In addition, neither of such directors has a relationship that would constitute a compensation committee interlock under applicable SEC rules.
+During fiscal 2015, no Microchip executive officer served on the compensation committee (or equivalent) or the board of directors of another entity whose executive officer(s) served either on Microchip's Compensation Committee or Board of Directors.